 UPDATE (0710): Wendy Williams says, "You stupid Negro!"

-"We are not afraid of the Americans," one of the pirates told Reuters by satellite phone on behalf of the gang holding Phillips far off the Somali coast in the Indian Ocean.
+"We are not afraid of the Americans," one of the pirates told Reuters by satellite phone on behalf of the gang holding Phillips far off the Somali coast in the Indian Ocean.Fixed! =D

-"We will defend ourselves die horribly if attacked."
+"We willdefend ourselvesdie horribly if attacked."

 [Andrew Mwangura, coordinator of the East African Seafarers' Assistance Program that monitors the region's seas, says] "They will release the captain, I think, maybe today or tomorrow, but in exchange for something.
-Maybe some payment or compensation, and definitely free passage back home."
+Maybe some payment or compensation, and definitely free passage back home."Sorry Andy, but ransom is the sort of nonsense that got us to where we are today.

 The ultimatum that needs to be sent: surrender or die.